 The internet has evolved into the best tool for choosing and selecting products and services that most consumers require.
 According to wearesocial.com, 86% of internet users in the UK have searched online for products and services to purchase, and 81% of them have purchased online.

-This statistic makes the importance of building a brand in the digital space is obvious right?
+This statistic highlights the importance of building a brand in the digital space.

 Before I describe the more expressive benefits of building a brand in the digital space we need to understand how brands, and (more specifically) strong brands are defined.